feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

      'var_4': 0.19861346887805775,
      'var_5': 0.1411194164512627}

-The cut-off value used to split the dataframe is also an attribute of the `DropHighPSIFeatures` object.
+The cut-off value used to split the dataframe is stored in the `DropHighPSIFeatures` object.
 It can be accessed via the `.cut_off_` attribute: